amandaghassaei/gpu-io/README.md

 ## Testing

 I've included a few html pages for testing various functions of this library in the browser.
-An index of these tests can be found at [apps.amandaghassaei.com/glcompute/tests/](http://apps.amandaghassaei.com/glcompute/tests/).
+An index of these tests is current hosted at [apps.amandaghassaei.com/glcompute/tests/](http://apps.amandaghassaei.com/glcompute/tests/).

 To run these tests locally: